 Out-of-scope Vulnerabilities

-- Reports of insecure SSL/TLS ciphers (unless you have a working proof of concept, and not just a report from a scanner).
+- Reports of insecure SSL/TLS ciphers (unless you have a working proof of concept)

 We are also interested in any information allowing us to protect our users from attacks (Phishing, Smishing, Vishing, etc).